i2p/i2p.www/i2p2www/spec/tunnel-creation-ecies.rst

 compared to 496 bytes for ElGamal records, and 512 bytes for ECIES records as defined above.

-The reply encryption will be ChaCha20 (NOT ChaCha20/Poly1305), so the plaintext records do not need to be a multiple of 16 bytes.
+The reply encryption will be ChaCha20/Poly1305 for the hop's own record, and ChaCha20 (NOT ChaCha20/Poly1305) for the other records in the build message.

-Request records will be made smaller by using HKDF to create the layer and reply keys, so they do not need to be explicitly included in the request.
+Request records will be made smaller by using HKDF to create the layer and reply keys, so they are not explicitly included in the request.